 Kim Lock is a mother of two, a writer and author.
 In 2009 she earned a Cert IV in Breastfeeding Education (Counselling) with the Australian Breastfeeding Association.
 Find out more about Kim and her writing (including her wonderful books which are perfect for reading while breastfeeding your little one to sleep!) at: kimlock.com.au

 If you want to start introducing boundaries with your toddler and are worried about how to do it and how your child will react, reach out and let's chat.
-It's so wonderfully easy when you are supported through the process.
+It can be on your terms and the process can feel wonderfully straight forward when you are supported.